Uclusion/uclusion-blog/_posts/2020-01-28-towards-better-notifications.md

 ### Persistence ###
 Persistence is surprisingly tricky to implement.
 To do it properly you have think deeply about every notification you send out and consider all the possible ways the user could reasonably respond.
-For example, if you have a notification that story was just created (Uclusion does), you can be reasonably certain the user has read the story if they vote for it (there are about 5 other ways too).
+For example, if you have a notification that a story was just created (Uclusion does), you can be reasonably certain the user has read the story if they vote for it (there are about 5 other ways too).

 Once you know what user actions can retire a notification you now have to *detect* the event happening,